martinthomson/tmi/draft-thomson-tmi.md

 * Practices might be deemed valuable.
 Facilities might be added to protocols to allow or encourage those practices.

-* The use case supported by the practice might be deemed valuable, however it might than an alternative approach has more desirable properties.
+* The use case supported by the practice might be deemed valuable, but the existence of a superior alternative approach could make further effort unnecessary.

-* Practices might be deemed harmful and no replacement mechanism will be sought.
+* Practices might be deemed harmful, such that no replacement mechanism is needed.

 Many factors could influence the outcome of this analysis.
 For instance, deployment of alternative methods or limited roles for intermediaries could be